August 13, 2019

 Decoding CCPA: Here’s What You Need to Know

-Since many of our clients are grappling with CCPA and how it might affect their business, we sat down with Senior IT Manager, Vicki Humphrey — Bridgepoint’s resident GDPR Guru and expert on all things cybersecurity and data privacy.
+Since many of our clients are grappling with CCPA and how it might affect their business, we sat down with Senior IT Manager, Vicki Humphrey — Bridgepoint’s resident Compliance guru and expert on all things GDPR, cybersecurity, and data privacy.

-We asked Vicki to help explain the basics of CCPA and what companies need to know (and do) before it takes effect on January 1, 2020.
+We asked Vicki to help explain the basics of CCPA and what companies need to know (and do) to protect their organization.
 Read on to find out what Vicki had to say.

 A: Sure!
 CCPA is California’s new privacy law that governs how personal data is collected and how businesses can use it.
 This is really the start of data-privacy regulations in the U.S. — we haven’t seen anything like it before.
 What makes CCPA especially tricky for businesses is the fact that the California legislature is still tweaking the law.
 Seven new amendments are working their way through the state Senate right now, so businesses don’t exactly know which way to jump.

 Q. CCPA just affects California businesses, right?

 A: Actually, no. Any business that serves California residents may be affected by CCPA.
 And here’s what’s tripping many people up — if your company doesn’t conduct direct business in California but you do process California residents’ data for one of your clients, you could be affected by CCPA.